What are Meta Descriptions

 As you can see below, highlighted in purple.
 Meta descriptions are positioned below the URL and page title on the Search Engine Results Page (SERP).

 As we can clearly see in this example, Pair Creative is a graphic and web design company in Cumbria.
-So their meta description explains this to the user, as well as providing a few services they can offer.
+So their meta description explains this to the user, as well as provides a few services they can offer.

 This gives the reader enough information to make a decision about whether to click the link or not.
 It is highly likely that if they required logo design and branding or a website, they would get what they need from this company.

 If your website is also set up correctly using Structured Data, you can benefit from meta descriptions within your search result extensions, like you can see below:

 The meta description length should ideally be (but not limited to) between 120 and 160 characters.
 But if it’s not limited, why is there a character range?

 Well if you look at the example below of an automated facebook meta description, you can see that Google cuts off any description that is too long.

 The limit can vary depending on the situation, such as the one above in which they appear shorter in the extensions.

 This means that although there’s not a limit to the length of your text, you should always aim to keep them within the recommended range, ensure they read naturally, be engaging and are unique to every page of your website.

 Think of them as a ‘Tweet’ or a writing challenge.
 How can you entice a user to click your link, using only limited characters.